malus-brandywine/malus-brandywine/drafts/Channels.draft.md

 **Note:** Notifications provide a mechanism for synchronisation between PDs, however this is not a blocking operation.
 If a PD notifies another PD, that PD will become scheduled to run (if it is not already), but the current PD does **not** block.
 Of course, if the notified PD has a higher priority than the current PD, then the current PD will be preempted (but not blocked) by the other PD.
 ![Example1](https://github.com/malus-brandywine/malus-brandywine/blob/master/drafts/Microkit.Channels.1.png)

-Fig. Illustration of fundamentals: the use of a channel
+</br>Fig. Illustration of fundamentals: the use of a channel

 ![Example2](https://github.com/malus-brandywine/malus-brandywine/blob/master/drafts/Microkit.Channels.2.png)

-Fig. Use of channels in more complex case
+</br>Fig. Use of channels in more complex case

 ### Interrupts